greg-raven/Uncommon-Sense/_drafts/staging.md

 Why is patriotism thought to be blind loyalty to the government and the politicians who run it, rather than loyalty to the principles of liberty and support for the people?
 Real patriotism is a willingness to challenge the government when it's wrong.
 Ron Paul

 The NRA believes America's laws were made to be obeyed and that our Constitutional liberties are just as important today as 200 years ago.
 And by the way, the Constitution does not say Government shall decree the right to keep and bear arms.
-The Constitution says 'The right of the people to keep and bear arms shall not be infringed.'
+The Constitution says "The right of the people to keep and bear arms shall not be infringed."
 Ronald Reagan

 We don't have inflation because the people are living too well, we have inflation because government is living too well.
 Ronald Reagan